Description

 More Info

-If you want to make sure the Save & reload script does not reload without saving, you can add a delay between the save and reload commands in your script.
-It looks like this :
+If you want to make sure the "Save&Reload" script has enough time to save before reloading, you can add a pause between the save and reload commands in your script, like this:

 001: Send ^s Sleep, 1000 Reload Return